Civics - Unit 2

 - Individuals choose the issues they wish to influence, as well as the strategies they will use to influence those issues.

 2) Open the Case Studies of Success handout and consider the three case studies and decide if the action described in each case study was successful.
 Think about why it is important to how we evaluate success in civic action?
+Answer the 3 Discussion Questions for each of the Case Studies of Success:

 Note: One of the case studies deals with the murder of Laquan McDonald and the events that followed.
 You may have strong emotions related to the murder of Laquan and other cases of racial violence, which is understandable and must be respected.